Premium Leather iPad Pro Case Compatible with Smart Keyboard

 For the keyboard compatible iPad Pro case, the team had to dig deep and pull one out of the hat to solve the problem that had plagued them for many years: How to hold the iPad in the folio while still allowing the keyboard to integrate into the case design?

-In the latest in a series of interviews about the story behind the design of MacCase products, we are speaking to MacCase President and Chief Creative Officer Michael Santoro about the company's long awaited iPad Pro case that works with the Smart Keyboard.
+In the latest in a series of interviews about the story behind the design of MacCase products, we are speaking to MacCase President and Chief Creative Officer Michael Santoro about the company's long awaited iPad Pro case that works with the Smart Keyboard (sold separately).

-An iPad Pro Case That Works with the Smart Keyboard
+An iPad Pro Case For the Smart Keyboard

 JKD: I know you've been waiting for a long time to tell this story.
 Let's begin at the beginning.
 Where and when did the idea for this kind of iPad keyboard case start?